awsdocs/amazon-sqs-developer-guide/doc_source/sqs-api-request-authentication.md

-# Authenticating Requests<a name="sqs-api-request-authentication"></a>
+# Authenticating requests<a name="sqs-api-request-authentication"></a>

 Authentication is the process of identifying and verifying the party that sends a request\.
-During the first stage of authentication, AWS verifies the identity of the producer and whether the producer is [registered to use AWS](https://aws.amazon.com/) \(for more information, see [Step 1: Create an AWS Account](sqs-setting-up.md#sqs-creating-aws-account) and [Step 2: Create an IAM User](sqs-setting-up.md#sqs-creating-iam-user)\)\.
+During the first stage of authentication, AWS verifies the identity of the producer and whether the producer is [registered to use AWS](https://aws.amazon.com/) \(for more information, see [Step 1: Create an AWS account](sqs-setting-up.md#sqs-creating-aws-account) and [Step 2: Create an IAM user](sqs-setting-up.md#sqs-creating-iam-user)\)\.
 Next, AWS abides by the following procedure:

 1. The producer \(sender\) obtains the necessary credential\.